 The EPP non-AP MLD shall decrypt the (Re)Association Response frame received from the EPP AP MLD using the TK and the pairwise cipher indicated in the Authentication frame exchange.
 If there is no output from the decryption algorithm because of unsuccessful MIC check (see 12.5.2.4.2 (CCM recipient processing) and 12.5.4.4.2 (GCM recipient processing)), the EPP non-AP MLD shall discard the frame.

-If the FT protocol is not used, the FT initial mobility domain association is not used, and in the (Re)Association Response frame the RSNE fields corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or Probe Response frames received from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD, the EPP non-AP MLD shall discard the response.
+If the FT protocol is not used, the FT initial mobility domain association is not used, and in the (Re)Association Response frame the RSNE fields corresponding to each link are not identical to the corresponding RSNE fields of the link in the Beacon or Probe Response frames (#2281) from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD, the EPP non-AP MLD shall discard the response.

-If the FT protocol is not used, the EPP non-AP MLD shall verify that the RSNXE corresponding to each link in the (Re)Association Response frame is identical to the corresponding RSNXE of the link in the Beacon or Probe Response frames received from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD.
+If the FT protocol is not used, the EPP non-AP MLD shall verify that the RSNXE corresponding to each link in the (Re)Association Response frame is identical to the corresponding RSNXE of the link in the Beacon or Probe Response frames (#2281) from the corresponding AP affiliated with the EPP AP MLD or in the multi-link probe response received from the EPP AP MLD.
 If those frames did not include the RSNXE or if the RSNXEs are not identical, the EPP non-AP MLD shall discard the response.

 If the FT initial mobility domain association is used, then the FTE and the MDE in the (Re)Association Response frame are checked to be the same as those provided in the second Authentication frame as defined in 12.16.8.3 (FT initial mobility domain association).
 If the check fails, the EPP non-AP MLD shall discard the response.